 This disclosure statement describes the statutory and regulatory provisions applicable to the operation and tax treatment of your Roth IRA.
 It is intended to provide you with a clear explanation of the rules governing your Roth IRA.
 Please review the disclosure carefully.
 Because of the complexity of the rules, particularly those relating to eligibility, contributions, adjusted gross income, rollovers, correction of contributions, possible tax implications, and other matters, you should consult with your own tax advisor if you have any questions about this material.
-Additional information concerning Roth IRAs can be obtained from any district office of the Internal Revenue Service (IRS) and IRS Publication 590-A. Contributions to Individual Retirement Arrangements (IRAs) and Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
+Additional information concerning Roth IRAs can be obtained from any district office of the Internal Revenue Service (IRS) and IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).